JakeTheSillySnake/BrickGames/README.md

 2. For Desktop Interface: `make tetris_desk` OR `make snake_desk`

 If there are errors, you're likely missing some packages.
-Check __Prerequisites__.
+Make sure you have Qt Multimedia installed and check __Prerequisites__.

 </br>